It’s quite an exciting time in the home automation industry. When we talk about home automation, the possibilities can be awe-inspiring.

 The usual back and forth trip to the mailbox can be avoided using a multipurpose sensor from SmartThings.
 The sensor is a magnet that has two pieces.
 All you have to do is install one piece on your door and the other on your mailbox.
 With that you’ll get notified immediately your door is opened and your mail is delivered.
 You should note that these sensors aren’t water, so you have to get any form of shelter for it to prevent moist from getting in as it can be ruined immediately.

-If you an item in your house that you wish to turn “smart”, you can make it smart on your own by using a smart plug.
-You can control a smart plug wirelessly using a smart app in your phone.
+If you have an item in your house that you wish to turn “smart”, you can make it smart on your own by using a smart plug.
+You can control a smart plug wirelessly using a smart app on your phone.
 This works by cutting and supplying power whenever you like.
 So, when the power is back, the device will come on.
 Likewise, when the power is cut, the appliance turns off.

 By using a smart plug, for example, you can transform regular lamps into smart lamps and remotely control them when a diffuser is on in your house.
 For a DIY home automation project that you can quickly work on, installing a smart plugin, your home takes you several steps towards achieving a smart home.